 About me

-Publications (also see Google Scholar; * Shared first authorship):
+(see Google Scholar for a complete list; * Shared first authorship):

 • Bartoš, F., Maier, M., Wagenmakers, E. J., Doucouliagos, H., & Stanley, T. D. (2022).
 Robust Bayesian meta-analysis: Model-averaging across complementary publication bias adjustment methods.
 Research Synthesis Methods. (open-access)